-China is the great economic success story of the past 30 years.
+China has produced a great economic success story over the past 30 years.
 Previously an agricultural society, urbanisation reached over 52% in 2013.
-China is the world’s second largest economy after the United States and the biggest trading partner for most Asian economies.
+China is now the world’s second largest economy after the United States and remains the biggest trading partner for most Asian economies.
 It’s a huge and expanding market for UK businesses and holds a great deal of potential in terms of exporting opportunities for small businesses.

-The Department for International Trade (DIT) helps UK-based companies succeed in the global economy and they also help overseas companies bring their investment to the UK.
+The Department for International Trade helps UK-based companies succeed in the global economy and they also help overseas companies bring their investment to the UK.
 DIT offers expertise and contacts through its extensive network of specialists in the UK, and in British embassies and other diplomatic offices around the world.
 The Exporting to China pages are a useful source of information on the Gov.uk website.
-DiT also provide a free international export sales leads from its worldwide network.
-Search for export opportunities.

-The China Britain Business Council (CBBC) help British and Chinese businesses and organisations work together in China, the UK and third markets around the world.
+The China Britain Business Council (CBBC) is set up to help British and Chinese businesses and organisations work together in China, the UK and third markets around the world.
 CBBC operate alongside the British Chamber of Commerce in China to support companies of all sizes and sectors from multinationals to SMEs.
-CBBC delivers a range of events and provide research and consultative services.
-Search the Live Exporting Opportunities finder on the CBBC website.
+CBBC delivers a range of events and provides research and consultative services.
+Find out more about the Live Exporting Opportunities finder on the CBBC website.

 Hunan Friendship Agreement

 In 2016, Lincolnshire County Council signed a friendship agreement with Hunan Province in China, taking advantage of existing business and civic links with the region.
-Following on from this, a piece of analysis was undertaken by the China Britain Business Council to research the economic landscape in Hunan in order to idetify areas where collaboration might be mutually beneficial.
-This report can be found at the bottom of the page.
+Following on from this, a piece of analysis was undertaken by the China Britain Business Council to research the economic landscape in Hunan in order to identify areas where collaboration might be mutually beneficial.

-If you are interested in finding out more about the friendship agreement with Hunan and the opportunities it might bring, please contact the Business Lincolnshire Growth Hub via our email address - firstname.lastname@example.org or via our online form.
+If you are interested in finding out more about the sister region agreement with Hunan and the opportunities it might bring, please contact the Business Lincolnshire Growth Hub via our email address - email@example.com or via our online form.